 Calibration is performed in a standard way at the four extreme points of the table using a sheet of paper folded in half.

 If in doubt that the calibration was successful, it is best to repeat the procedure until you achieve the desired result.

 The assembled printer is simple and concise.
 The design is standard for budget FDM printers – “spongy” kinematics with an open body.
 Trapezoidal screws are installed along the Z axis.
 All electrics are located inside the lower frame.

-The Ender 3 is equipped with an omnivorous MK10 extruder with a bowden feed, which means that printing with soft plastics will be problematic, but such a feed, in theory, will allow you to develop a high printing speed without losing quality.
+The Ender 3 is equipped with an omnivorous MK10 extruder with a bowden feed.
+This means that printing with soft plastics can be problematic.
+However, in theory, such a feed will allow you to develop a high printing speed without losing quality.

-The display is the simplest and displays basic information such as the set and current temperatures of the nozzle and table, printing time, progress bar, etc. It is controlled using a standard rotary knob.
+The display is simple and displays basic information such as the set and current temperatures of the nozzle and table, printing time, progress bar, etc. The display is controlled using a standard rotary knob.

 Creality3D has its own slicer, which looks like a slightly modernized CURA.
-Installation files are supplied with the printer, and advanced users can download software and firmware from the manufacturer’s website.
+The installation files are supplied with the printer.
+You can also download the software and firmware from the manufacturer’s website.

 This is a waiting from the gray PLA Esun (although the trunk suffered a slight fiasco and was not printed a little to the end):

 As it turns out, the printer does a good job with both small objects and larger models.

 Next, we tried PLA-txt 8.2 Magic from North Bridge.
 It also turned out well.